rfelt616/ISA616-Project2/README.md

+# Group 10 Analytics Class Project
+Our client, Kirk Bogard, is seeking relevant data on the job market and salary trends to better guide the farmer school of business.
+The question we are answering for Kirk is: What are the macro placement and salary trends we are seeing over the past three years?
+Our information will aid in providing companies with relevant infomation on why they should recruit from FSB as well as targeting companies that are good fits for students.
+The information provided will help students in understanding the current job market and how they can get placed with a company.

+We will perform a time series analysis on the data to better understand the relationship between placement and salary trends for FSB overall and by major.

 # Overview of the Repository

 The purpose of this repository is to interact with GitHub to access the files for our second project in ISA 616.
 Below, I also include details about GitHub to help you in working in this environment.